 At approximately 5 p.m. that evening, after spending most of the day demonstrating outside the UW Administration Building, some 25 BSU members and supporters entered Odegaard’s office suite on the Ad Building’s third floor, where a meeting of the UW Faculty Senate executive committee was taking place.
 By 7 p.m., the number of sit-in participants had grown to more than 50, and bags of groceries and a portable record player were brought to the group, signaling their intent to maintain the occupation as long as necessary.

 The BSU took this action as a very risky last resort, after weeks of politely petitioning the University to develop a recruitment program for black students and an expanded black studies program.
 Prior to the sit-in, the University had politely expressed its alleged sympathy for the BSU’s concerns, yet ultimately ignored the issue.
-As several Seattle police cars and a growing crowd of UW community members anxiously waited outside the Ad Building, Odegaard, after four hours of intense negotiation with the BSU and representatives of the UW Faculty Senate, finally signed a policy statement committing the UW to the BSU’s demands.
+As several Seattle police cars and a growing crowd of UW community members anxiously waited outside the Ad Building, and after four hours of intense negotiation with the BSU and representatives of the UW Faculty Senate, Odegaard finally signed a policy statement committing the UW to the BSU’s demands.

 BSU President E. J. Brisker claimed Odegaard’s signature as a victory because it “put Odegaard on record and made absolutely clear his position.”
 The Faculty Senate executive committee also signed the statement, and later that week the Senate body unanimously approved the statement during its regular meeting.
 Prior to the vote, Brisker read aloud a prepared statement, which was met with applause by the Senate.
 Brisker’s statement read in part as follows: